Who doesn’t love the freedom and joy that running brings to their life?

 When we have increased the strength of our muscles, the relative strain endured by them while running is less.
 Thus, the risk of overuse injuries decreases.

 With this mindful approach, you’ll make consistent progress toward your strength training goals without compromising your body’s health and well-being.
-Remember, it’s not a race but a journey of growth and strength.
+Remember, it’s not a race, but rather a journey of growth and strength.

 So you want to begin strength training but don’t know where to start?